-ONLINE LIBERAL ARTS DEGREE CURRICULUM
+ONLINE LIBERAL ARTS DEGREE PROGRAMS

-When looking for liberal arts degree options, you might find them under several names.
+When looking for liberal arts degree options, you might find them under many names.
 At the associate’s degree level, you may find an Associate of Arts in Liberal Arts degree.
 You might also find an Associate of Arts in Liberal Arts and Humanities.
 Or, you might find an Associate of Science in Liberal Arts.

 At the bachelor’s degree level, you may find a Bachelor of Arts or Science in the Liberal Arts.
 Or you might find a degree called the Bachelor of Arts or Science in Liberal Studies.
 For programs that offer a more focused study, you might find a Bachelor of Arts or Science in the Natural Sciences or Social Sciences.
 It is also possible that a school does not list a liberal arts degree option.
-However, the school may allow students to craft their own major.
+However, the school may allow you to craft your own major.
 That major could look the same as an official liberal arts degree.